 Email marketers: We feel your pain, and we’re here to help.

 This time of year can be tough.
-As if there isn’t enough pressure to constantly create and deploy great campaigns that outperform the competition, the holiday season is just around the corner.
+While marketers are already under pressure to continuously create and deploy great campaigns that outperform the competition, the “make it or break it” holiday season exacerbates some long-standing issues: time and budget constraints and lack of resources.

 The key to keeping customers engaged in your email campaigns is to provide information they find relevant and helpful (and fun!).
 If they order online, let them track their shipment right from their order confirmation message instead of a third-party site.
-Include cross-sells or up-sell promotions and make it easy for them to buy related products.
+Include relevant cross-sell or up-sell promotions that dynamically update in real time to ensure that they’re seeing the same inventory and prices displayed in their emails and across the website.

-Also, think outside the box and try to extend the value of your campaigns beyond recipients’ past purchase behavior.
-Help them plan their weekend with a weather forecast–they just might need to buy some rain boots.
-Any information that would make their lives easier will be valued and appreciated, leading to increased engagement with your future emails!
+Think outside the box to extend the value of your campaigns beyond recipients’ past purchase behavior.
+Help them plan their weekend with a weather forecast — they just might need to buy some rain boots!
+Any information that would make their lives easier will be valued and appreciated, leading to increased engagement, loyalty, and CLTV.

 In a recent blog, we unveiled a new research report, Marketers are on a Mission, and examined the first trend it highlighted: The need for marketers to create much more personalized customer experiences.
 This article will take a closer look at the next trend, which is the topic of investing in marketing technology and services, especially multichannel solutions.